Azure-Samples/onnxruntime-iot-edge/README-ONNXRUNTIME-arm64.md

 MY_STORAGE_ACCOUNT_NAME="<Storage account name>"
 MY_STORAGE_ACCOUNT_KEY="<access key>"
 MY_STORAGE_CONNECTION_STRING="<Connection string>"
+MY_IOTHUB_CONNECTION_STRING="<Primary Connection string>"
 ```

 * In the **CameraCaptureModule** directory, edit the file **camerainfo.csv** so that each line holds the camera number and the name of the camera delimited with a ','.
 The current csv is set for a camera with the name _cam1_ and camera number _0_.

 ### Cloud storage
 * Within the InferenceModule directory, main.py is the file in which blob storage is set up as well.
 By default, we are going to use blob storage and we have created the necessary resources for it.
-If you do not wish to use it, change the variable **CLOUD_STORAGE** to **False**.
+If you do not wish to use it, change the variable **CLOUD_STORAGE** to **False** (it's default set to _False_ in this sample).

     * Then in your deployment.template.json file, find the last occurrence of `azureblobstorageoniotedge`.
 This is where the device twin properties of your blob storage module are set.